DeepLabCut/DeepLabCut/docs/installation.md

      - Ideally, you will use a strong GPU with at least 8GB memory such as the [NVIDIA GeForce 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).
 A GPU is not necessary, but on a CPU the (training and evaluation) code is considerably slower (100x).
 You might also consider using cloud computing services like [Google cloud/amazon web services](https://github.com/AlexEMG/DeepLabCut/issues/47).

 - Software:
+     - Linux: use only Ubuntu 16.xx and not 18.xx for ease of installation!
      - We highly recommend using the supplied [Docker container](https://github.com/AlexEMG/Docker4DeepLabCut).
 NOTE: [this container does not work on windows hosts!](https://github.com/NVIDIA/nvidia-docker/issues/43)
      - The toolbox is written in [Python 3](https://www.python.org/).
 You will need [TensorFlow](https://www.tensorflow.org/) (we used version 1.0 in the paper, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4, 1.8, and  1.10**) for Python 3 with GPU support.
      - To note, is it possible to run DeepLabCut on your CPU, but it will be VERY slow.
 However, this is the preferred path if you want to test DeepLabCut on your data before purchasing a GPU, with the added benefit of a straightforward installation.